 EverBank offers a high yield money market account.
-For first time account holders, new account bonus rate for Yield Pledge Money Market Account – first year APY currently 1.11% for account balances up to $150K and an ongoing APY currently at 0.61%.
+For first-time account holders, new account bonus rate for Yield Pledge Money Market Account – first year APY is currently 1.11% for account balances up to $150K, and an ongoing APY currently at 0.61%.
 There are no fees associated with your account as long as you maintain a $5,000 minimum balance.
-They also have a high interest checking option.
+They also have a high-interest checking option.
 While you may not have heard of them, they’re FDIC insured.
 Definitely worth checking out.

 If you’re looking for a significantly higher yield than a regular bank can offer, you might want to check out online investing company Lending Club.
 They are a good option if you don’t mind taking on some additional risk.
 It’s not FDIC-insured, but an average net annualized return for Lending Club notes are between 5.25% for grade A notes and 8.57% for C grade notes.
 It’s free to open an account, and you can get started with as little as $25.
 I’ve been using them for the past few months, and have had a great experience thus far.
 Click to Apply.

 I should also note that USAA was a popular option among those that have access to it.
 I did not, however, include it in the main list, as it’s only available to members of the armed services (active duty, reserves, or retired) and their families.